Some faculty may hire undergraduates as research assistants. Such Work Study positions are usually advertised through the Career Learning Network.

 - Return the documents to the Department by April 1, 2019 for Summer 2018 or by August 15, 2019 for the Fall-Winter 2019-2020 academic year.

 - If approved, your study course will be added to your record on ROSI by the Department of History.
 If it is not approved, we will notify you and your proposed supervisor as soon as possible by email.

-For further information, students may contact the Associate Chair, Undergraduate.
+For further information, students may contact the Undergraduate Administrator.

 2017-18 Independent Study and Senior Thesis Projects

 Hyperlinks to a selection of this year’s projects (2017-18) are provided below.
 Feel free (within reason) to contact the authors if you have general questions about undertaking this kind of work.
 It is the responsibility of the student to find a faculty supervisor before attempting to enrol in 475, 476, 498 and 499.
-For guidance on finding a supervisor, contact the Associate Chair Undergraduate.
+For guidance on finding a supervisor, contact the Undergraduate Administrator.